128technology/docs/docs/howto_lte.md

 ## Special Considerations

 Prior to 4.3.3, on a single LTE system, a default-route within linux with a metric of 128 was always added.
-For backward compatibility and consistency of default behavior, after upgrade to 4.3.3:
+For backward compatibility and consistency of default behavior, after an upgrade to 4.3.3:
 - A default-route with a metric of 128 will be added to the 128T configuration if:
   - default-route is not set **OR** set to false
   - **AND** management-vector is **NOT** configured

-A validation warning (as shown below) will be issued when these conditions have not been met.
+A validation warning (as shown below) is issued when these conditions have not been met.

 ```
 *admin@SOL_SCM920420006.SOL_SCM920420006# commit